December 16, 2022 0 Comment

 Digital Recognition Program

-Organizations should implement employee recognition software to digitize, automate and manage recognition programs for their customer service representatives.
-Not only does it reduce the administrative overheads of managing the program, but it gives a great end-user experience for the representatives.
+Not only does it reduce the administrative overhead of managing the program, but it gives a great end-user experience for the representatives.

-The system can enable the recognition to happen in real-time through integration with CRM and other work systems.
 It can also allow front-line managers and team leaders to recognize their team members and nominate them for various awards.

 2. Link it to Customer Experience